 An Organized Space for an Unorganized Homeschooler

 I read that chronically late people tend to be optimists.
 This makes sense, of course.
-We’re always positive that we will get where we need to go with no disruptions at all.
+We’re always positive that things will go smoothly with no disruptions at all.
 What’s that?
 I need to be across the city for our lesson in 10 minutes?
 No problem!
-What?
+Sorry, what?
 No, of course I’m not in the car yet.
 I’m confident that all my children will walk straight to the car and buckle themselves up without any prompting — and there certainly won’t be a single lost shoe/diaper blow out/dish detergent disaster/missing car key to slow us down.

 Optimist.
 Not realist.